Lawyers For People Injured in Un-Insured (UM) & Under-Insured (UIM) Motorist Accidents In Illinois

 From the moment that you are involved in an accident, your best interests are different from those of your insurance carrier.
 Insurance companies simply make more money by paying less on claims.

 In addition to paying less out on claims, insurance carriers may also use the detailed terms of your policy to find a way to deny the claim altogether.
 For example, many uninsured motorist policies require the claimant to establish that there was ‘contact’ between the at fault vehicle and their own.
 If you do not present evidence to support this, your claim may be rejected as non-compliance pursuant to the terms of the car insurance policy.

-Rosenfeld Injury Lawyers has car accident attorneys who regularly have negotiate claims for people injured in un-insured (UM) and under-insured motorist (UIM) claims throughout Chicago, Illinois and the entire Midwest.
+Rosenfeld Injury Lawyers has Chicago car accident attorneys who regularly have negotiate claims for people injured in un-insured (UM) and under-insured motorist (UIM) claims throughout Chicago, Illinois and the entire Midwest.
 Just as in many areas of personal injury law, it is important to have an advocate with experience on your side in order to maximize an auto insurance claim.

 Rosenfeld Injury Lawyers successfully handle uninsured and under-insured motorist claims on a similar fee arrangement that we handle all of our other personal injury matters, with a fee charged only if there is a recovery for you.

 Before you speak to your insurance company about a potential under-insured or un-insured motorist claim, contact our Chicago uninsured motorist lawyers for a no charge consultation and a insurance claim evaluation.